joshstruve/10000-api/README.md

 #### GET
 /api/skills

-Displays all skills for a logged-in user
+Display all skills for a logged-in user

 #### POST
 /api/skills

-Adds new skills created by logged-in users
+Add new skills created by logged-in users

 #### PATCH
 /api/skills/:skillsId

-Updates remaining time on the countdown timer for a logged-in user
+Update remaining time on the skill-specific countdown timer for a logged-in user

 #### DELETE
 /api/skills/:skillsId

-Deletes a skill for a logged-in user
+Delete a skill for a logged-in user

 ## Links
 Live App: https://10000-app.vercel.app/